 ATM Use Arbitration

-Either you or First American Bank ("Bank") may, without the other's consent, elect mandatory, binding arbitration of any claim, dispute or controversy raised by either you or the Bank against the other, or against the employees, parents, subsidiaries, affiliates, beneficiaries, heirs, agents or assigns of the other, arising from or relating in any way to your use or attempt to use any of our ATMs, (the "Claim" or "Claims").
+By using a First American Bank ATM you (defined to mean the person whose ATM access card is used at a First American Bank ATM) or First American Bank ("Bank") , without the other's consent, elects mandatory, binding arbitration of any claim, dispute or controversy raised by either you or the Bank against the other, or against the employees, parents, subsidiaries, affiliates, beneficiaries, heirs, agents or assigns of the other, arising from or relating in any way to your use or attempt to use any of our ATMs, (the "Claim" or "Claims").
 All Claims originating from or relating to this agreement are subject to arbitration, no matter what theory they are based on or what remedy they seek, whether legal or equitable.
 This includes Claims based on contract, tort (including intentional tort), fraud, agency, negligence, statutory or regulatory provisions, or any other sources of law, or any request for equitable relief.
+As an exception to this arbitration election, you retain the right to pursue in a small claims court, any Claim that is within that court's jurisdiction and proceed on any individual basis.

 Claims subject to arbitration include Claims that are made as counterclaims, cross claims, third party claims, interpleaders or otherwise, and any party to a proceeding in court may elect arbitration with respect to any Claims advanced in the lawsuit by any party or parties.